 Disadvantage #3: Resource Intensive Compared to Some Alternatives

 While Opera aims for speed and efficiency, it can sometimes be more resource-intensive compared to other lightweight browsers.
 This can be particularly noticeable on older or less powerful computer systems, potentially leading to slower performance and increased battery drain on laptops.
+This can make Opera less ideal for users who prioritize minimal system impact or need a browser that performs smoothly on low-end hardware.

 - Opera’s extensive feature set, while beneficial, can contribute to higher RAM and CPU usage.